 - the City elective officer, a board on which that officer serves, or the board of a state agency on which the officer’s appointee serves must approve that contract or series of contracts.
 The ban goes into effect when negotiations commence.
 For officeholders, candidates and their controlled committees, the ban on receiving contributions from contractors begins when the contract is submitted for approval.

-The ban ends when either the parties terminate contract negotiations or six months have elapsed from the date the contract is approved.
-During this period, a contribution may not be made from the following persons:
+The restriction begins at submission of proposal for a qualifying contract, and ends when either the parties terminate contract negotiations or twelve months have elapsed from the date the contract is approved.* During this period, a contribution may not be made from the following persons:

 - any party or prospective party to the contract,